1970 Chilean presidential election: US ambassador

 Edward M. Korry was the United States ambassador to Chile from 1967 to 1971, during which he was very involved in Chilean politics, particularly the 1970 elections.
-During the elections he spent time analyzing each candidate and their campaigns, and would report back to the state department, making recommendations on how to handle involvement.
-On many occasions he expressed that he strongly believed that Allende was a major threat to the United States.
-He believed that an anti-Allende campaign was necessary to prevent the formation of a Leninist state in Chile, and even advocated the further expansion of it throughout the election.
-A major basis for expanding it was the trends that were occurring in the election, namely the rapid decline of Alessandri’s campaign, the continued stagnation of Tomic’s, and the growing support of Allende, much of which came from voters moving away from Alessandri and Tomic.
-He did not believe that the people of Chile or US private business would be able to do enough to stop Allende's election.
+During the elections, he spent time analyzing each candidate and their campaigns and would report back to the State Department, making recommendations on how to handle involvement.
+On many occasions, he expressed that he strongly believed Allende was a major threat to the United States.
+He believed that an anti-Allende campaign was necessary to prevent the formation of a Leninist state in Chile and even advocated for its expansion throughout the election.
+A major basis for expanding it was the trends occurring in the election, namely the rapid decline of Alessandri's campaign, the continued stagnation of Tomic's, and the growing support for Allende, much of which came from voters moving away from Alessandri and Tomic.
+He did not believe that the people of Chile or US private businesses would be able to do enough to stop Allende's election.

-Korry was very actively involved in the Christian Democrats and the Frei administration, quickly developing a close relationship with Frei.
-At the request of Frei, he became more directly involved in Tomic's campaign, as he was becoming frustrated with Tomic's frequent criticism of the party he was running for, as well as with his increasingly leftist views.
+Korry was very actively involved with the Christian Democrats and the Frei administration, quickly developing a close relationship with Frei.
+At the request of Frei, he became more directly involved in Tomic's campaign, as Frei was becoming frustrated with Tomic's frequent criticism of the party he was running for, as well as his increasingly leftist views.
 One major point of involvement was attempting to stop Tomic from continuing to advocate for an alliance with the Soviet Union.
-Over time, Korry would become frustrated with Tomic as well, a bad sign for US relations if Tomic had become President.
+Over time, Korry would become frustrated with Tomic as well, a bad sign for US relations if Tomic had become president.

 Korry was later accused of involvement in the 1973 coup due to his vocal criticism of Allende, despite not being involved, with his innocence only being acknowledged by major media outlets in 1981.
-He strongly opposed any military intervention in Chile, both immediately after the election, and three years later when Pinochet came to power.
+He strongly opposed any military intervention in Chile, both immediately after the election and three years later when Pinochet came to power.

-Track I and track II
+Track I and Track II

 The United States executive branch had two plans to prevent Allende from ascending to power if he won the vote.
 Track I was led by the State Department and involved manipulation of Chilean politics within the bounds of the Chilean constitution to lead to President Frei being re-elected.
 The CIA was not involved with it.
 Track II, or Project FUBELT, was a CIA operation that did not involve the State Department or Department of Defense, consisting of forming and supporting a group within the Chilean military who would stage a coup.
 Circumstantially, Track I was not possible, so the United States moved forward with Project FUBELT.